demisto/content/Packs/Stamus/Integrations/Stamus/README.md

 [Get Declaration of Compromises from Stamus Security Platform and build Incidents.
 Then get related artifacts, events and Host Insight information]
-This integration was integrated and tested with version xx of Stamus
+This integration was integrated and tested with version 39.0.0 of Stamus

 ## Configure Stamus on Cortex XSOAR